-Your personal data will be stored in our centralized systems which are under our control and are accessible by authorized staff of JLG and/or our suppliers acting in accordance with our approval.
+Your personal data will be stored in our centralised systems which are under our control and are accessible by authorised staff of JLG and/or our suppliers acting in accordance with our approval.

 We use the information we collect about you to process your applications, answer your queries, manage your account and enable you to manage your website user account.

 With your consent, we will contact you via our marketing and sales channels (email/ phone/ post) about other related products and services we provide which we think may be of interest to you.
 Our marketing communications are generally sent by email but we may sometimes use other methods of delivery such as by post or SMS.